alexcordovac/JavaHotelRoomManagament/README.md

 # JavaHotelRoomManagament
-Beutiful UI program to management of a small hotel business rooms availability using Java Swing.
+Beautiful UI program to management of a small hotel business rooms availability using Java Swing.
 **Image of main window into "images" folder.**

 ## Libs